csci-1301/csci-1301.github.io/labs/PreciseRectangle/readme.md

 In this exercise, you will create your own first class instead of using and expanding one that was written for you.
 The idea is to take inspiration from the class you already know (`Rectangle`) to create a new class, called `PreciseRectangle`, that will manipulate rectangles whose width and length are floating-point values, instead of integers (as in `Rectangle`).

-This should be a fairly straightforward exercise, that mostly re-enforce what you should know already (except for the UML part, and for how to create a class in Visual Studio).
+This should be a fairly straightforward exercise, that mostly re-enforce what you should know already (except for the UML part, and how to create a class in your IDE).

 ## Conception